wowfrank/wowfrank.github.io/_posts/2023-06-04-data-structures-and-algorithms.md

 > Note that if the capacity for any edge is full, then that path cannot be used.

+## Dijkstra’s Algorithm

+Dijkstra’s algorithm is a popular search algorithm used to determine the shortest path between two nodes in a graph.
+Recall that Dijkstra’s algorithm operates on graphs, meaning that it can address a problem only if it can be represented in a graph-like structure.

+There are several paths from Reykjavik to Belgrade that go through other cities:

+- Reykjavik –> Oslo –> Berlin –> Belgrade
+- Reykjavik –> London –> Berlin –> Rome –> Athens –> Belgrade
+- Reykjavik –> London –> Berlin –> Rome –> Athens –> Moscow –> Belgrade

+Each of these paths end in Belgrade, but they all have different values.

+Before diving into the code, let’s start with a high-level illustration of Dijkstra’s algorithm.

+First, we initialize the algorithm as follows:

+- We set Reykjavik as the starting node.
+- We set the distances between Reykjavik and all other cities to infinity, except for the distance between Reykjavik and itself, which we set to 0.

+After that, we iteratively execute the following steps:

+- We choose the node with the smallest value as the “current node” and visit all of its neighboring nodes.
+As we visit each neighbor, we update their tentative distance from the starting node.
+- Once we visit all of the current node’s neighbors and update their distances, we mark the current node as “visited.”
+Marking a node as “visited” means that we’ve arrived at its final cost.
+- We go back to step one.
+The algorithm loops until it visits all the nodes in the graph.

+In our example, we start by marking Reykjavik as the “current node” since its value is 0.
+We proceed by visiting Reykjavik’s two neighboring nodes: London and Oslo.
+At the beginning of the algorithm, their values are set to infinity, but as we visit the nodes, we update the value for London to 4, and Oslo to 5.

+We then mark Reykjavik as “visited.”
+We know that its final cost is zero, and we don’t need to visit it again.
+We continue with the next node with the lowest value, which is London.

+We visit all of London’s neighboring nodes which we haven’t marked as “visited.”
+London’s neighbors are Reykjavik and Berlin, but we ignore Reykjavik because we’ve already visited it.
+Instead, we update Berlin’s value by adding the value of the edge connecting London and Berlin (3) to the value of London (4), which gives us a value of 7.

+We mark London as visited and choose the next node: Oslo.
+We visit Oslo’s neighbors and update their values.
+It turns out that we can better reach Berlin through Oslo (with a value of 6) than through London, so we update its value accordingly.
+We also update the current value of Moscow from infinity to 8.

+We mark Oslo as “visited” and update its final value to 5.
+Between Berlin and Moscow, we choose Berlin as the next node because its value (6) is lower than Moscow’s (8).
+We proceed as before: We visit Rome and Belgrade and update their tentative values, before marking Berlin as “visited” and moving on to the next city.

+Note that we’ve already found a path from Reykjavik to Belgrade with a value of 15!
+But is it the best one?

+Ultimately, it’s not.
+We’ll skip the rest of the steps, but you get the drill.
+The best path turns out to be:

+- Reykjavik –> Oslo –> Berlin –> Rome –> Athens –> Belgrade, with a value of 11.

 #### 源自[Data Structures and Algorithms](https://www.programiz.com/dsa/algorithm)